 The University of North Carolina (UNC) has been building fully automated, or robotic, telescopes since 2004.
 They are under the control of Skynet, which is telescope control and scheduling software also developed at UNC.
 Recently, non-UNC telescopes have been joining Skynet as well.
-Altogether, Skynet has taken approaching 7 million images for tens of thousands of users, including professional astronomers, students of all ages — graduate through elementary school — and the public.
+Altogether, Skynet has taken over 16 million images for tens of thousands of users, including professional astronomers, students of all ages — graduate through elementary school — and the public.

 UNC has guaranteed time on the following Skynet telescopes, all of which are available to anyone taking our Astronomy with Skynet courses: